rosemary-liang/toddletots/README.md

 A full stack JavaScript application for parents and caregivers who want to find activities for kids.

+I wanted to build this project because of my prior experiences as a nanny for young children during the summer.
+After a morning of more academically-oriented activities, the kids could not wait to get out the house and have some fun.
+The key was finding activities that would keep all ages entertained, and most importantly, tire them out before their parents came home.

+I loved seeing the joy on their faces when we arrived at a new activity and could tell it was going to become one of their new favorites!

 ## Technologies Used

 - React.js